Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 Nothing is removed from the cauldron.

-Ingredients are added at the right time depending on their cooking time.
+Ingredients are added at the right time based on their cooking time.

 Many recipes are ready in about seventy minutes.